10 Minimalist Lifestyle Tips and Enjoying Life More

 6. Boil your job down to a few simple objectives

-What are the true responsibilities of your profession?
+What are the actual responsibilities of your profession?
 When you align your efforts solely towards things that will lead to results, you can reduce your workload by half.

-Try, to be honest with yourself and identify things that you do during the day that could be classified as busy work.
-Busy work is a task that you continually do that yields little results.
+Try to be honest with yourself and identify things that you do during the day that could be classified as busy work.
+Busy work is a task that you continually perform, yielding few results.

-Some social media tasks that I developed stopped yielding results but I spent hours a day doing them.
-I just did them because I always did them and that was a great waste of time.
+Some social media tasks that I developed stopped yielding results, despite spending hours a day on them.
+I just did them because I always did them, and that was a tremendous waste of time.

-I am sure there are things you can ditch in your workday that will save you time without negatively affecting productivity.
+I am sure there are things you can eliminate from your workday that will save you time without negatively impacting productivity.
 Things that will give you more free time to do more.

-These may include some meetings, some reports, or some processes that are done solely because they were ALWAYS done.
+These may include meetings, reports, or processes that are done solely because they have always been done.
 Change that.

 7. Get comfortable saying “NO” and “I don’t care”

 Relax, a minimalist lifestyle should add value to your life and not be a burden.
-Don’t get into the weeds over planning every second of your professional and private life to Minimalist principles.
+Don’t get bogged down in planning every second of your professional and private life to Minimalist principles.

-Minimalist lifestyle principles are different for everyone and all self-improvement takes time.
+Minimalist lifestyle principles vary for everyone, and self-improvement takes time.
 Enjoy it.
-If you miss something it’s ok.
+If you miss something, it’s ok.
 You will get it next time.

 Don’t stress over it.
-Think about it and if things change you can change your response to yes.
+Consider this, and if circumstances change, you can adjust your response to ‘yes’.
 It’s better to err on a “NO” response than to lock yourself in a “YES” and be obligated to that poor choice for extended periods of time.

 This should be a trained response.
 You should be able to calculate and make that decision in seconds.
-The minimalist lifestyle advantage is the “NO” response should be stress-free and you should be able to completely move on to the next task without thinking about it.
+The minimalist lifestyle advantage is that the “NO” response should be stress-free, and you should be able to completely move on to the next task without giving it a second thought.
 NEXT.

 8. Eliminate toxic relationships

 I always believed that 10% of your relationships (professional, personal, romantic, etc) yield 90% of your unwanted drama.
-Identify this 10 % and avoid them.
-You may not be able to do this with all of them but any progress would be helpful.
+Identify this 10 % and avoid it.
+You may not be able to do this with all of them, but any progress would be helpful.

-With the fast-paced life that many of us lead combined with our advanced communication technology, dealing with even the people you like can be time-consuming and a little bit stressful.
-Why not consciously avoid the people you don’t care for that much whenever possible?
+With the fast-paced life that many of us lead, combined with our advanced communication technology, dealing with even the people you like can be time-consuming and a little bit stressful.
+Why not consciously avoid interacting with people you don’t care for whenever possible?

 I am not saying to be a dude or make it known to the world that you don’t care to be in the company of someone.
-Just consciously limit time with toxic people when you can.
-Be polite at all times and just not engage with them.
+Consciously limit time with toxic people when you can.
+Be polite at all times and refrain from engaging with them.

-Less is more and Minimalist work to spend quality time with friends and family rather than working to acquire stuff.
-Learn to make less space for negative people for more happiness.
+Less is more, and minimalists strive to spend quality time with friends and family rather than accumulating possessions.
+Learn to make more space for positive people for greater happiness.

 9. Be frugal until you’re free

-If you are not a Minimalist being frugal every day over time can yield similar results.
-You will spend less and acquire less stuff you save.
-Less stuff to manage with fewer hours having to work to acquire that stuff should also lead to less stress and more time.
+If you are not a Minimalist, being frugal every day over time can yield similar results.
+You will spend less and acquire less stuff if you save.
+With fewer hours to manage, having less to manage should also lead to less stress and more time.

-As I explained in my post-Living Simple Being Frugal Until You Are Free being frugal can have an effective counter to Minimalism.
+As I explained in my post, “Living Simple: Being Frugal Until You Are Free,” being frugal can be an effective counter to Minimalism.

-You can also have frugal consumerism that shops every day catching sales and using coupons believing they are being frugal and saving money.
+You can also adopt frugal consumerism by shopping every day, taking advantage of sales, and using coupons, believing you are being thrifty and saving money.

-I deeply believe that even if you don’t choose to become a Minimalist just the act of being frugal over time can be freeing.
+I sincerely believe that even if you don’t choose to become a Minimalist, simply being frugal over time can be freeing.

-Being frugal in most cases should relieve you from the stress of managing massive debt.
-Not having to work two jobs and beg for overtime at work to keep up with massive debt will add to the quality time you can spend with family and friends.
+Being frugal in most cases should alleviate the stress of managing massive debt.
+Not having to work two jobs and beg for overtime at work to keep up with enormous debt will add to the quality time you can spend with family and friends.

-Learn to mentally prepare to become a Minimalist.
-It more than meets the eye 😉
+Learn to prepare mentally to become a minimalist.
+It is more than meets the eye 😉

 A NEED TO READ FOR EVERY PERSON EVERY HOUSEHOLD EVERYWHERE!!!